LEVEL BUOYANCY – FINN – Commercial Rated NSCV Compliant Safety

 * Polystyrene Foam is not suitable [and NOT used in FINN Boats ].
 This is [generally]white in colour and similar to packaging material.
 This foam can soak up water and, most importantly, it is not impervious to petro-chemicals, which includes petrol and some glues.
 If you ever have a fuel leak near this type of buoyancy, the foam will melt.
 In the event of a swamping or capsize, fuel can spill with pressure from tank vents and melt the polystyrene making a dangerous cocktail on the water surface which could then catastrophically burn – eyes- throat – lungs.

-*If the entire vessel buoyancy is under the floor and the vessel becomes swamped, it will capsize and end up in an upside-down position.
+*If the entire vessel buoyancy is under the floor and the vessel becomes swamped, it will capsize and end up in a dangerous upside-down position.